The Symmetric Difference Quotient

 This problem does not occur with the definition of derivative, since for that limit to exist the limits as h approaches zero from both sides must be equal.
 For the absolute value function the limit from the left is –1 and the limit from the right is +1 and therefore there is no limit and no derivative there.

-Since most functions we will consider are differentiable most of the time the SDQ and nDeriv is okay to use.
+Since most functions we will consider are differentiable, most of the time the SDQ and nDeriv are okay to use.

 Seeing Difference Quotients Converge

 This is an activity to see difference quotients graphically.
 Use a graphing calculator or a graphing program on a computer.
 One with a slider feature is better although I’ll also tell you how to use a calculator without this feature.